 Bike Joplin promotes and supports people on bikes in the Joplin area through events, advocacy, and community building.
-Bike Joplin, Inc. is a non-profit staffed by volunteers from the JACC Trails & Connectivity Work Group, Downtown Joplin Alliance, and local bike advocates.
+Bike Joplin, Inc. is a non-profit staffed by volunteers from the Chamber Trails & Connectivity work group, Downtown Joplin Alliance, and local bike advocates.
 Stay up to date with activities by following the Bike Joplin Facebook and Instagram page.

 Slow Roll Joplin | Click here to sign up.

-Launched its premier event series on September 4th.
-Slow Roll Joplin is a free community bicycle ride to venues that showcase our great city.
+Slow Roll Joplin is a free community bicycle ride to various venues that showcase our great city.
 Slow Roll welcomes participants of all ages, abilities, and experience levels.
-Its slow pace helps promote participants safety and gives participants a fun way to experience Joplin.
+Its slow pace helps promote participants’ safety and gives riders a fun way to experience Joplin.
 Participants under age 18 must be accompanied by a parent/guardian.
 Slow Rolls are organized through Bike Joplin.